Wired vs. Wireless Car Scanners: Which One Suits You Better?

 What Are Car Scanners?

-Car scanners, commonly referred to as OBD2 (On-Board Diagnostics) scanners, are tools that link to your vehicle's OBD2 port.
+Car scanners, commonly referred to as OBD2 scanners, are tools that link to your vehicle's OBD2 port.
 This port, typically found under the dashboard near the driver's seat, serves as a gateway to your car's onboard computer systems.
 By connecting with this computer, car scanners extract diagnostic data and trouble codes, enabling you to detect and resolve problems in your vehicle.

 Related Reading: Ancel AD410 | The Most Interesting Car OBD Scanner